sensu/sensu-docs/content/sensu-core/1.4/_index.md

 - **Intuitive API and dashboard interfaces**

-Sensu integrates automatically with the open-source [Uchiwa dashboard][20] to provide a unified view of your clients, checks, and events, as well as a user-friendly silencing tool.
+Sensu integrates automatically with the open source [Uchiwa dashboard][20] to provide a unified view of your clients, checks, and events, as well as a user-friendly silencing tool.
 The Sensu [API][16] allows you (and your internal customers) to create checks, register clients, manage configuration, and more.

 - **Open source software backed by Sensu Inc.**

-Sensu Core is open-source software freely available under a permissive [MIT License][12] and publicly available on [GitHub][13].
+Sensu Core is open source software freely available under a permissive [MIT License][12] and publicly available on [GitHub][13].
 For commercial support, out-of-the-box integrations, contact routing, training, and other benefits, check out [Sensu Enterprise][14].